3.4. Avoiding Exceptions¶

 } // if

-in which that exception object is thrown, then write code that correctly
+conditions in which that exception object is thrown, then write code

-identify.
-Such exceptions are generally handled instead of avoided,
+this type of scenario).
+Such exceptions are generally handled instead

-although there is no reason that a combination of both handling and
+of avoided, although there is no reason that a combination of both

 In the next section, you will see an example of handling exceptions instead of avoiding them.